 13.0 LIABILITIES OF THE CUSTOMER

-13.1 During the agreement the customer shall make good to RBMR all loss of or damage to the Equipment (fair wear and tear excepted).
+13.1 During the agreement, the customer shall make good to RBWS all loss of or damage to the equipment (fair wear and tear excepted).

-13.2 Subject to Clause 9, the customer shall indemnify and hold RBMR harmless against any injury, demands, actions, costs, charges, expenses, loss damage or liability to any persons or property arising from;
+13.2 Subject to Clause 9, the customer shall indemnify and hold RBWS harmless against any injury, demands, actions, costs, charges, expenses, loss damage or liability to any persons or property arising from:

 13.2.2 the provision of the service.

-13.3 If the customer requests that the equipment be placed in a position which requires the vehicle to leave the public highway the customer shall indemnify and hold RBMR harmless against any loss costs claims damages or expenses which RBMR may thereby incur whether as a result of damage to the vehicle, the equipment, the property of the customer or a third party including damage to the road margin or pavements.
+13.3 If the customer requests that the equipment be placed in a position which requires the vehicle to leave the public highway, the customer shall indemnify and hold RBWS harmless against any loss, costs, claims, damages or expenses that RBWS may thereby incur whether as a result of damage to the vehicle, the equipment, the property of the customer or a third party including damage to the road margin or pavements.

-13.4 The customer shall maintain insurance cover in respect of this indemnity and shall at the request of RBMR provide a copy of the insurance policy as proof of maintaining such cover.
+13.4 The customer shall maintain insurance cover in respect of this indemnity and shall at the request of RBWS provide a copy of the insurance policy as proof of maintaining such cover.

-14.1 RBMR reserves the right to amend this agreement as it considers necessary to comply with statutory requirements from time to time or any change in legislation governing the collection transport and disposal of waste and will notify any such amendment to the customer as soon as practicable.
+14.1 RBWS reserves the right to amend this agreement as it considers necessary to comply with statutory requirements from time to time or any change in legislation governing the collection, transport and disposal of waste and will notify any such amendment to the customer as soon as practicable.

 15.1.1 in writing; and